Skegness: Twin towns

+The arrangement, dating from 1979, is managed by the Skegness Twinning Association.

 Historic buildings

 Skegness's oldest buildings are the medieval churches of St Clement, in Skegness, and St Mary, in Winthorpe.
 St Clement's has a 13th-century tower; the rest of the building may be medieval, but probably dates to the mid-16th century when it is thought to have been rebuilt.
 There were restorations in 1884 and the 20th-century and it is grade-II* listed.
 St Mary's is grade-I listed and is mostly 15th-century, with some late 12th-century elements.
 There are some 16th-century monumental brasses, and a medieval standing cross in the churchyard, which is a scheduled monument.
 Other buildings which predate the modern resort town include the Ivy House Farmhouse on Burgh Road, which dates to the mid or late 18th century, Church Farmhouse on Church Road, which dates to the early 18th century and hosts the Church Farm Museum, the 18th-century Church Farmhouse on Church End, Winthorpe, and the early-19th-century Burnside Farmhouse.
 The houses at 1–5 St Andrew's Drive are mid- to late-19th-century cottages and thought to have been built to house coastguards.

 Parts of the Victorian development have been recognised for their special interest.
 These include the Church of St Matthew and the war memorial in its churchyard, the Jubilee Clock Tower (built in 1898 and a landmark in the town), and portions of original railings dating from the 1870s which are situated to the south and north of the clock tower; these are all grade-II listed structures.
 A large portion of the later esplanade, boating lake, land north of the pier and tower gardens is also grade-II listed.
 South Parade and Grand Parade contain 19th- and 20th-century boarding houses in the Queen Anne revival style.
 Modern buildings of note include the Sun Castle (1932), County Hotel (1935) and The Ship Hotel (c.
 1935).